KusionStack/kusionstack.io/docs/kusion/2-getting-started/2-deliver-quickstart.md

 # Run Your First App on Kubernetes with Kusion

-In this tutorial we will walk through how to deploy a quickstart application on Kubernetes with Kusion.
+In this tutorial, we will walk through how to deploy a quickstart application on Kubernetes with Kusion.
 The demo application can interact with a locally deployed MySQL database, which is declared as an accessory in the config codes and will be automatically created and managed by Kusion.

 ## Prerequisites

 Before we start to play with this example, we need to have the Kusion CLI installed and run an accessible Kubernetes cluster.
-Here are some helpful documentations:
+Here are some helpful documents:

 - Install [Kusion CLI](./1-install-kusion.md)
 - Install [kubectl CLI](https://kubernetes.io/docs/tasks/tools/#kubectl) and run a [Kubernetes](https://kubernetes.io) cluster.
 Some light and convenient options for Kubernetes local deployment include [k3s](https://docs.k3s.io/quick-start), [k3d](https://k3d.io/v5.4.4/#installation), and [MiniKube](https://minikube.sigs.k8s.io/docs/tutorials/multi_node)